 Whenever you’re ready to simplify your group transportation in Boston, the GOGO Charters team will be here to help.
-Our experienced team of travel professionals wants your corporate shuttle service, sightseeing tour, field trip, or sports outing to go off without a hitch—so we’ll go the extra mile to accommodate your group travel needs.
+Our experienced team of travel professionals wants your corporate shuttle bus rental service, sightseeing tour, field trip, or sports outing to go off without a hitch—so we’ll go the extra mile to accommodate your group travel needs.

 Call (617) 206-3898 and see for yourself how easy it is to rent a bus in Boston!
 We’ll offer you a free quote personalized to your trip details, with no obligation to book with us.

 Live reservation agents are available 24/7